ToniChawatphon/backup-and-restore-postgres-python/README.md

 ## How to run restore
 Flag:
-`-f`: Backup file that you want to restore (recommend stored in .tar format)
+`-f`: Backup file that you want to restore your postgres (recommend stored in .tar format)
 ```
 pipenv run python main.py restore -f "backup.tar"
 ```